sdevries0/Kozax/README.md

 # Kozax: Genetic Programming in JAX
 Kozax introduces a general framework for evolving computer programs with genetic programming in JAX.
 With JAX, the computer programs can be vectorized and evaluated on parallel on CPU and GPU.
-Furthermore, Just-in-time compilation provides massive speedups for evolving offspring.
+Furthermore, just-in-time compilation provides massive speedups for evolving offspring.

 # Features
 Kozax allows the user to: